My first WordCamp Europe! Hurray!

 I have been an organiser of hometown’s local meetup along with my friend Evangelos Athanasiadis, who introduced me to WordPress and opened a door to a beautiful community.
 At the same time, I have been a member of the organising team of the first WordCamp of WordPress Greek Community, WordCamp Athens 2016.
 We kept going with WordCamp Athens 2017 and this year we decided to surprise our community, by WordCamp Thessaloniki 2018.
 It’s been 3 amazing years so far and hopefully we will keep it like this and even better.

-WordCamp Europe 2018, in Belgrade, was an opportunity to offer more to an incredible community, so we decided that the organising team of meetups and WordCamps in Greece, would apply as volunteers in order to experience all together this great event.
+WordCamp Europe 2018, in Belgrade, was an opportunity to offer more to an incredible community.
+Therefore, we decided that the organisers of meetups and WordCamps in Greece, would apply as volunteers in order to experience this great event all together.

 Since this decision, it has been a happy period and when our names got announced as selected to be volunteering and our mails got the message that we were expecting with so much excitement, it was concidered to be party time.